 I am most humbled and excited about our expansion to Wardak province where a lot of areas are currently under the Taliban.
 In coordination with two Wardak based volunteer groups, we have been able to get books to Wardak.
 As the roads going to districts are also controlled by the Taliban, our volunteers had to practically “smuggle” the books into the province to provide to children who go to “secret” schools.
 For example, one of the schools is in the house of a tribal elder, where children go (without any school bags on them) to be taught and that’s where the Hoopoe books are kept for them to read.
 Unfortunately, they can’t take books home because they fear being caught with them.
 It is very rewarding to know that despite the dire security situation there, we are able to reach out to children and give them access to these beautiful educational books.

 As you may be aware, in most areas of Afghanistan once girls reach the age of puberty, they are usually stopped by their families from going to school and are inside their houses all the time.
 What we have been noticing with Moska Mobile Library in Afghanistan is that such girls are also getting the benefit of our mobile library.
 They stand at the doorstep of their houses and send their young siblings to the librarian and ask for books.
 I can imagine, it would be hard for them to have been educated to the extent that they can read and write and then not have access to anything to read.
 So our books bring them that joy of books.
 Our librarian in Nangrahar has received letters of thanks from some of such girls, which gives me (at a personal level, a lot of satisfaction) as we are able to operate within the norms of Afghanistan traditions and yet reach out to young girls and ladies with our books.
-At times, I feel we need books that can cater to this particular groups as I imagine some of them would be finding our books too basic.
+At times, I feel we need books that can cater to these particular groups as I imagine some of them would be finding our books too basic.
 Please let us know if you can help with that.
-Knowing that Moska Mobile Library is reaching out and provide books to young girls, who are not allowed by their families due to traditional reasons, to venture outside their houses as they have reached the age of puberty is very satisfying to me and my colleagues.
+Knowing that Moska Mobile Library is reaching out and provide books to young girls, who are not allowed by their families, due to traditional reasons, to venture outside their houses as they have reached the age of puberty is very satisfying to me and my colleagues.

 Two days ago an old man came to me with his grandson.
 I took them to my house.
 The old man insisted that the kids in his village desperately need books.
 He said my work and activities can be very beneficial for them.
 I promised him to bring them books as soon as I can.
 He was happy.
 I gave a book to his grandson to borrow and they were happy when they left.
 I watched him for a while at my front door slowly walk away from me with his walking stick in his hand and his grandson by his side.
 I came back inside and still could hear his voice in my head over and over.
 “Our children need books… They will be motivated to study if you come…“